Listening and Auditory Processing Difficulties

 The Next Step

 If you think your child is struggling in the classroom, listening might be part of the problem.
-The next step is to make an appointment for an initial consultation.
-We can have a chat about your concerns, and what I can do to help you.
+Making an appointment for a Listening Assessment is a good idea.
+You might also consider seeing an Audiologist for a Hearing Test.

 Related articles: